(syllabus and calendar)

 Instead, we should declare the superclass to be an abstract class.

-Every subclass that extends an abstract class inherits an obligation (we say contract) to implement the abstract methods of the superclass.
+Every subclass that extends an abstract class inherits an obligation (we say a contract) to implement the abstract methods of the superclass.

 This way, appropriate code is written where it is needed, and no code must be ignored.